brageon/rest/README.md

 *At chat.txt you can see how I review scripts with Colab on my phone.
 I always have two tools for separate problems, e.g. **rest** as a backup.*

-1. Gimmeserendipty: ENFJ/IXTP or EIE-ND, QeQe=10/3.
+1. Gimmeserendipty: ENFJ/IXTP or ND, QeQe=10/3
-2. Rest: F or SLI, ISTJ.
-Here DC, QiQe=8/8 with np.sqrt
+2. Rest: SLI=ISTJ or DC, QiQe=8/8 with np.sqrt
 3. Without np I get I/J or ND.
 4. Separately in GS give NC.